Cardiac Toxicity

 If you are having any of these signs or symptoms, your care team will order tests and blood work to see how well your heart is working.

-Treatments for cardiac toxicity include lowering your dose of chemotherapy (if treatment is ongoing), use of medications such as diuretics (to control too much fluid in the body), ACE inhibitors/beta-blockers (for blood pressure control), and/or medication to regulate heart rhythm and strengthen the heart.
+Treatments for cardiac toxicity include lowering your dose of chemotherapy (if you are still in treatment), using medications such as diuretics (to control too much fluid in the body), ACE inhibitors/beta-blockers (for blood pressure control), and/or medication to keep your heart rhythm regular and to strengthen your heart.

 You can also help manage cardiac toxicity by:

-• Use your energy wisely.
+• Using your energy wisely.
 Plan your activities and schedule them around the time of day when you have the most energy.

-• Safely exercising.
-Regular (light) exercise can strengthen the heart muscles.
+• Exercising safely.
+Regular (light) exercise can help your heart muscles get stronger.
 Talk with your provider before starting any exercise program.

 When should I call my care team?